shannonmoeller/handlebars-layouts/README.md

 </div>
 ```

-For a page with two columns, simply define content for both columns:
+For a page with two columns, simply define content for both blocks:

 ```handlebars
 {{!-- page.html --}}